cmsc330spring24/cmsc330spring24/projects/project5.md

 > [!NOTE]
 > **How is this optimization different from the evaluator in Project 4?**
 >
 > During evaluation, all variables are bound at some point (i.e. you can lookup the value of a variable in the environment).
 In the optimizer, variables may not be bound, but you'd still want to evaluate the expression as much as possible.
-For example, the optimizer will optimize `fun x-> 1+2+3+4+x` to `fun 10+x`, whereas the evaluator will evaluate it a closure with the body of the function unmodified.
+For example, the optimizer will optimize `fun x:Int -> 1+2+3+4+x` to `fun x:Int -> 10+x`, whereas the evaluator will evaluate it a closure with the body of the function unmodified.

 ### More examples of programs after optimization